jundalisay/spblist/content/en/research/hegel/science/book-2/section-01/chapter-01b.md

 The first immediacy is thus only the determinateness of immediacy.

-The sublating of this determinateness of essence, therefore, consists simply and solely in showing that the unessential is only illusory being and that the truth is rather that essence contains the illusory being within itself as the infinite immanent movement that determines its immediacy as negativity and its negativity as immediacy, and is thus the reflection of itself within itself.
-Essence in this its self-movement is reflection
+Therefore, the sublating of this determinateness of essence consists solely in showing that:
+- the unessential is only illusory being and
+- the truth is that essence contains the illusory being within itself.

+This illusion is the infinite immanent movement that determines:
+- its immediacy as negativity
+- its negativity as immediacy

+It is thus the reflection of itself within itself.

+Essence in this self-movement is reflection.